zARODz11z/AlgorithmVisualizer/BinarySearchREADME.md

-#### Binary search is a faster 🏃💨 way of searching for something.
+#### Binary search: A faster 🏃💨 way of searching for something.
 There are a few conditions though, the data structure has to be sorted.
 Take a look at the example

     Given [2,3,5,6,8,10,12,15,19] Target = 15
     index: 0 1 2 3 4  5  6  7  8